KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 `changeVirtualUrl` API does not support the following two.

-- Tracking on the form analysis, and events to related to it
+- Tracking on the form analysis
+- Events to related to it